PennyLaneAI/pennylane-qiskit/doc/index.rst

 You can also try to run tutorials, such as the qubit rotation tutorial, on actual quantum hardware by using the ``'qiskit.ibmq'`` device.

-A few of the PennyLane demos make also make extensive use of the plugin:
+A few of the PennyLane demos make extensive use of the plugin:

 .. raw:: html